openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/superiorCerebellarPeduncle
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Superior cerebellar peduncle' is a cerebellar peduncle.
+   :definition: Is a cerebellar peduncle. [auto-generated from 'is_a' property of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002150)]
-   :description: A composite structure of the brain stem, which in NeuroNames is subdivided into the superior cerebellar peduncle of pons, the decussation of superior cerebellar peduncle and the superior cerebellar peduncle of midbrain (MM).
+   :description: A composite structure of the brain stem, which in NeuroNames is subdivided into the superior cerebellar peduncle of pons, the decussation of superior cerebellar peduncle and the superior cerebellar peduncle of midbrain (MM). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002150)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0111279
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002150#superior-cerebellar-peduncle-1
    :name: superior cerebellar peduncle